Personal Loans

 Instead of a fixed loan amount, you get a credit limit for your credit card loan.
 The credit limit is the most you can owe.
 Credit cards are also known as revolving credit because as you pay off your charges, you can make more purchases.
 In this way, borrowing and spending can go on indefinitely.
 An unsecured personal loan doesn’t work that way.
 You’ll borrow money one time, and there’s a clear plan for payoff.

-If your payment is less than what you owe on your credit card, you’ll pay interest on the unpaid balance.
-Credit card interest rates are variable, which means they fluctuate depending on the economy.
+If your payment is less than what you owe on your credit card, you’ll usually pay interest on the unpaid balance.
+Credit card interest rates are variable, which means they fluctuate, depending on the economy.
 It’s normal to have a credit card interest rate that’s 20% to 36%.

-Unsecured personal loans also charge interest, but the rate won’t change, and it’s usually much lower than the rate on your credit card.
-The average interest rate for unsecured personal loans is around 10%, with rates ranging from 8% to 29%.
+Unsecured personal loans also charge interest, but the interest rate won’t change, and it could be much lower than the rate on your credit card.

 Here’s a quick way to see the differences between unsecured loans and credit cards: